 What are actually needed are junction designs which separate cyclists in time as well as space, and that's what we have here in the Netherlands.
 If a cyclist has a green light to go straight on, then a driver waiting to turn right at the same traffic lights will have a red.
 The same goes for cyclists turning left and drivers going straight on.
 The conflict is removed, and safety is greatly improved at the same time.

-In the most extreme cases, cyclists get a green simultaneously in all directions, while motorists have a red light in all directions.
+In the most extreme cases in the Netherlands, all conflict with motor vehicles is removed by giving cyclists a green light simultaneously in all directions while motorists have a red light in all directions.
 Cycle paths in the Netherlands are designed to offer directness and a high degree of safety while minimising conflicts between drivers and cyclists.

 Don't copy Denmark